ChildDevLab/HBCD-EEG-data-release-notes/README.md

 1. concatenate_files_summary.Rmd: A script to concatenate summary statistics (power and SME) across participants for the Resting State, FACE, and MMN Tasks.
 2. concatenate_files_trialmeasures.Rmd: A script to concatenate ERP relevant mean amplitudes at the individual trial level across participants for the FACE and MMN Tasks.
 3. separate_conditions.Rmd: A script to filter concatenated data into task specific conditions (upright, inverted, object for FACE and standard, deviant, pre-deviant for MMN).
+4. get_mean_amp.Rmd: A script to pull the trial measure and summary stats data for each participant, calculate mean amplitude at each time window of interest, and combine into one csv.

 The user will need RStatistics and RStudio to be able to run these scripts.
 Below are instructions for downloading these interfaces.